Unlock the Power of Turbolinks: Boost Your Web App’s Performance

 Turbolinks’ automatic caching mechanism allows you to access previously visited pages quickly, while also providing an option to fetch a new copy from the backend in parallel.
 You can also customize requests by intercepting and modifying them before submission.

-With its rich API Reference and strong community support, Turbolinks has become a go-to solution for web developers seeking to improve their application’s performance.
-By harnessing its power, you can take your web app to the next level and provide a seamless user experience.
+By harnessing the power of Turbolinks, you can take your web app to the next level and provide a seamless user experience.